 (b) the provision on a statewide basis of specialist intervention programmes — Child and Adolescent Community Health (CACH) and Child and Adolescent Mental Health Service (CAMHS).

+[Clause 11 amended in Gazette 11 May 2018 p.
+1504.]

 12. Child and Adolescent Health Service established

 (1) A health service provider with the corporate name “Child and Adolescent Health Service” is established as a health service provider for the health service areas declared under clause 11.

-(2) Despite subclause (1), Child and Adolescent Health Service is not the health service provider for the public health services described in clauses 7, 13 and 15 that are provided in Princess Margaret Hospital for Children.
+(2) Despite subclause (1), Child and Adolescent Health Service is not the health service provider for the public health services described in clauses 7, 13 and 15 that are provided in Princess Margaret Hospital for Children or Perth Children’s Hospital.

 (3) Child and Adolescent Health Service is a board governed provider.

+[Clause 12 amended in Gazette 11 May 2018 p.
+1504.]

 Part 6 — WA Country Health Service

 13. Health service area declared